Sanitation failures kill, stunt children most in UP, 4 other states

 -

-ALSO READUP has the worst record for infant and under-five mortality rate in India 6 challenges awaiting the new BJP government in Uttar Pradesh Soumya Kanti Ghosh: The road to remonetisation BIMARU States: Literacy crisis for 111 mn kids, little progress in 2 years Most states to pass GST Bill by May end
+ALSO READSanitation failures kill, stunt children most in UP, 4 other states UP has the worst record for infant and under-five mortality rate in India Bihar, other BIMARU states fare better than Gujarat in immunisation rate Garbage pile up in East Delhi as sanitation workers continue with strike 6 challenges awaiting the new BJP government in Uttar Pradesh

 -